glagolj/gg-blog/_posts/2022-03-14-second-order-roulette.markdown

 Note that the angle $$t-t_1$$ is the total rotation angle of $$n_1$$ gear.
 The minus sign comes from the opposite rotation of the gears.
 Properties of the resulting curve are given by the fundamental ratio, or frequency $$f_0=n_0/n_1$$.
-For an example if we consider $$(96:60)$$, the fraction reduces to $$f_0=8/5$$ and the curve has 8 lobes, the line is connecting every 5-th lobe, and the whole pattern has 8-fold rotational symmetry.
+For an example if we consider $$(96:60)$$, the fraction reduces to $$f_0=8/5$$ and the curve has 8 lobes, the line is connecting every 5-th lobe, and the whole pattern has 8-fold symmetry.

 Let us consider our gear-in-hoop-in-wheel problem $$(n_0:n_1;n_2:n_3)$$.